Introduction

 This section provides a reference of field labels and names in alphabetical order for quick location of specific fields and their guidelines.

-Labels in bold are not defined by the IPTC Photo Metadata Standard.
+Labels in bold are not defined by the IPTC Photo Metadata Standard but used by popular software.
 The Same as IPTC Name column shows the name of the corresponding IPTC field.

 The column Schema indicates which IPTC schema the field belongs to.